charmbracelet/soft-serve/README.md

 - Easy to navigate TUI available over SSH
 - Clone repos over SSH, HTTP, or Git protocol
+- Git LFS support with both HTTP and SSH backends
 - Manage repos with SSH
 - Create repos on demand with SSH or `git push`
-- Browse repos, files and commits with SSH-accessible
+- Browse repos, files and commits with SSH-accessible UI
 - Print files over SSH with or without syntax highlighting and line numbers
-- Easy access control with SSH
+- Easy access control
+  - SSH authentication using public keys
   - Allow/disallow anonymous access
   - Add collaborators with SSH public keys
   - Repos can be public or private
+  - User access tokens

 ## Where can I see it?